wyuenho/emacs-pet/README.rst

 -------------------

 Currently ``python-x`` requires `dasel <https://github.com/TomWright/dasel>`_ and the ``sqlite3`` binary installed on your system.
-Both of which will be made optional in a future version.
+When a suitable Emacs Lisp YAML and TOML parser becomes available, dasel will be made optional.
+Likewise, when Emacs 29 is released, the ``sqlite3`` system requirement will be made optional.

 Usage